 You’ll also want to assess how often you need to change filter cartridges (and have extras on hand), and any other maintenance the filter requires to function optimally.
 Some water filters require higher maintenance than others.

-- This RO system filters absolutely everything possible, and adds the minerals back in, alkalizing and restructuring the water.
+- This top-of-the-line RO system filters absolutely everything possible, and adds the minerals back in, alkalizing and restructuring the water.
 It’s probably the very best water filter on the market today, and removes even pharmaceutical residues!

 During distillation, water is boiled and evaporated away from its dissolved minerals, and then the vapor is condensed and the resulting water droplets collected.
 This means that while distillers will remove bacteria, cysts and heavy metals very well, they cannot remove gases like chlorine, VOCs and radon, unless they have additional vents and carbon filters included in the distiller unit.